yanzhangcun/VRU_DATA/README.md

 # VRU_DATA
 We opened a new dataset about vulnerable road users in unban street.
+Download link of [VRU_DATA](https://www.kaggle.com/datasets/zcyan2/mixed-traffic-trajectory-dataset-in-from-shanghai)

 # Format of the VUR_Data Trajectory dataset